scottyd8/ipc_sdk_windows/README.md

-# ipc_sdk_windows
-Worldpay Integrated Payment Client for Windows
+# Worldpay Integrated Payment Client for Windows

 The SDK package is coming on 10/22/2016!